Sample size re-estimation incorporating prior information on a nuisance parameter: Statistical model and meta-analytic-predictive priors

-The parameters $w_{l}, a_{l}$, and $b_{l}$ are obtained by calculating the maximum-likelihood estimators from the MCMC random sample of $1/\exp(\theta_{new})$.
-For details on the methodological background of the MAP approach and its use to summarize historical information on the variance, we refer to Schmidli et al. \cite{schmidli2016meta, schmidli2014robust} Since $\omega$ follows a mixture of Gamma distributions, the variance $\sigma^2$ follows a mixture of inverse Gamma distributions with the same weights, shape parameters, and rate parameters.
-An inverse Gamma distributed random variable with shape parameter $a$ and rate parameter $b$, $\operatorname{InvGamma}(a,b)$, has mean $b/(a-1)$ and variance $b^2/((a-1)^2(a-2))$.\\ The MAP prior for the variance might mismatch the variance observed in a new clinical trial, i.e. a prior data conflict can be present.
-Schmidli et al. introduced a robustified version of MAP priors which aims to mitigate the risk of a prior data conflict.\cite{schmidli2014robust} We briefly recapitulate their robustification of MAP priors.
-Thereto, let $p_{MAP}(\cdot)$ be an MAP prior and let $p_{V}(\cdot)$ be a vague conjugate prior.
-Moreover, let $w_{R}$ be the prior probability of a prior data conflict.
+When approximating the MAP prior, the parameters $w_{l}, a_{l}$, and $b_{l}$ are obtained by calculating the maximum-likelihood estimators from the MCMC random sample of the transformation $1/\exp(\theta_{new})$.
+The number of mixture components $L$ is chosen such that the resulting fitted mixture distribution approximates the MCMC random sample with the desired precision.
+No closed form expression for the maximum-likelihood estimators exists, but literature on their numerical calculation is available. \cite{almhana2006} For details on the methodological background of the MAP approach and its use to summarize historical information on the variance, we refer to Schmidli et al. \cite{schmidli2016meta, schmidli2014robust} Since $\omega_{new}$ follows a mixture of Gamma distributions, the variance $\sigma^2_{new}$ follows a mixture of inverse Gamma distributions with the same weights, shape parameters, and rate parameters.
+An inverse Gamma distributed random variable with shape parameter $a$ and rate parameter $b$, $\operatorname{InvGamma}(a,b)$, has mean $b/(a-1)$ and variance $b^2/((a-1)^2(a-2))$.\\ The MAP prior for the variance might mismatch the variance observed in a new clinical trial, i.e. a prior-data conflict can be present.
+More precisely, a prior-data conflict can for example be defined as the case when the observed variance is outside a $95\%$ probability interval of the prior-predictive distribution, similar to Box (1980). \cite{box1980} Schmidli et al. introduced a robustified version of MAP priors which aims to mitigate the risk of a prior-data conflict.\cite{schmidli2014robust} We briefly recapitulate their robustification of MAP priors.
+Thereto, let $p_{MAP}(\cdot)$ be the MAP prior obtained from historical data and let $p_{V}(\cdot)$ be a vague conjugate prior.
+Moreover, let $w_{R}$ be the prior probability of a prior-data conflict.
 Then, a robustified MAP prior with density $p_{rMAP}(\cdot)$ is the mixture distribution of the MAP prior and the vague conjugate prior with mixture probability $w_{R}$, that is

+The choice of the prior probability $w_{R}$ of a prior-data conflict reflects the initial information of how likely a prior-data conflict is.
+In this sense, the choice of $w_{R}$ has to be made on a case-to-case basis based on the available information and, for instance, on the desired operating characteristics of the resulting robustified prior.
+An example in which the prior information for the nuisance parameter was robustified during the sample size planning of a clinical trial was discussed by Schmidli et al.\cite{schmidli2016meta} Moreover, it is also important to emphasize that the prior probability $w_{R}$ of a prior-data conflict gets updated when the posterior distribution is calculated.